Wynnewood, Pennsylvania: Education

+Public education

-Most of Wynnewood's public school children attend the Merion, Penn Wynne, or Penn Valley elementary schools, part of Lower Merion School District headquartered in Admore; Bala Cynwyd Middle School; and have a choice between Lower Merion High School and Harriton High School.
-Other schools, private and parochial, include all-boys The Haverford School, all-girls Baldwin, and Agnes Irwin schools, coeducational Friends Central School — actually within the Wynnewood postal district — and private, Catholic, Country Day School of the Sacred Heart in nearby Bryn Mawr, Waldron Mercy and Merion Mercy academies in nearby Merion.
+Most of Wynnewood's public school children attend the Merion, Penn Wynne, or Penn Valley elementary schools, part of Lower Merion School District headquartered in Ardmore; Bala Cynwyd Middle School; and have a choice between Lower Merion High School and Harriton High School.
+Other schools, private and parochial, include all-boys The Haverford School, all-girls Baldwin, and Agnes Irwin schools, coeducational Friends Central School — are within the Wynnewood postal district — and private, Catholic, Country Day School of the Sacred Heart in nearby Bryn Mawr, Waldron Mercy and Merion Mercy academies in nearby Merion.
 Saint Margaret's Elementary School in nearby Narberth also serves Wynnewood's Catholic elementary school community.
-There are other private schools such as Episcopal Academy (Merion), as well as Jack M. Barrack Hebrew Academy (Bryn Mawr) and the Solomon Schechter School (Wynnewood), which are both Jewish-affiliated schools.
+There are other private schools such as Episcopal Academy (Newtown Square), as well as Jack M. Barrack Hebrew Academy (Bryn Mawr) and the Solomon Schechter School (Wynnewood), which are both Jewish-affiliated schools.
 Finally, there is a French International School which has two locations—the lower school near the Bala Cynwyd Library and the upper school on City Avenue, still in Bala Cynwyd.